 Elwood removes his hat three times in the film: when going to sleep in his room, to break the window to get into the Palace Hotel, and towards the end of the movie when the Bluesmobile falls apart.
 His sunglasses are removed once in the scene where he quits his job at the glue factory factory "to become a priest."
 Jake removes his sunglasses once, when he is talking to Carrie Fisher, but never removes his hat.
 In the DVD and cable versions, Elwood doesn't wear sunglasses when he quits his job.

-The receipt that is stamped by the tax assessor clerk (played by 'Stephen Spielberg'), is #6829, dated August 9, 1979, and correctly reflects that $5000 cash for St. Helen of the Blessed Shroud Orphanage was received from "Jake & Elwood Blues" with an address of 1060 West Addison, Chicago.
+The receipt stamped by the tax assessor clerk (Steven Spielberg) is #6829, dated August 9, 1979, and correctly reflects that $5000 cash for St. Helen of the Blessed Shroud Orphanage was received from "Jake & Elwood Blues" with an address of 1060 West Addison, Chicago.
 The receipt is signed "R. J. Daley" - a reference to Mayor Richard J. Daley for which the plaza they drove through (with the Picasso sculpture) was named.

 The bridge that the Illinois Nazis drive off of during the car chase was in downtown Milwaukee.
 It was a ramp as part of an interchange that had not been fully developed.
 Later that ramp was torn down and replaced.